Dear Ms. Vicki,

 I also can recognize that you want the other man to pay for what he has done.

 This is where I see things a little differently, so please understand.
-Your relationship and commitment was with your wife and not with the that soldier.
-Your wife gave him permission and he did not take advantage of her.
-Your wife was a willing participant and she still is.
+Your relationship and commitment was with your wife and not with that soldier.
+Your wife gave him permission; he did not take advantage of her.
+Your wife was a willing participant, and she still is.

 It is hard to accept when people leave us and move on.
 You have every right to have an array of emotions.
 I just don't think going after this man is worth your time.

 My grandmother used to say, "Living a good life is your revenge."
 I really don't want to see you waste priceless time going after this guy or your wife, for that matter.
 Now, if this guy is good to your wife and they grow old together, good for her.
 On the other hand, if he treats her like a dog and dumps her, also good for her.
 You have nothing to do with this situation.

 My advice is to keep reaching out to people who will let you vent and get these emotions out.
 You can write to me anytime.
 I understand.

 Don't rush into another relationship with anyone because you are very vulnerable right now.